 Volume is the number of shares that were traded.
-If someone bought 866 shares then you’d see what amount of shares that were sold.
+If someone bought 866 shares, you’d see the sold shares.
 Let’s say they only closed half of their position.
 You’d see 433 on time and sales.

 Where Do I Find This Information?

-Time and sales data is typically included in the platform you use.
+Time and sales data are typically included in the platform you use.
 Using it in conjunction with charts is the most effective way to utilize it.
-You want to make sure, if you’re new to trading, that you know how to read charts before utilizing this tool.
+If you’re new to trading, you want to ensure you know how to read charts before utilizing this tool.

 There is a window set aside for this use.
-All you have to do is add it with your charts.
+All you have to do is add it to your charts.
 It’s not something that’s already there for you.
-In this case, you want to make sure you have a good day trading computer set up.
+In this case, you want to ensure a good day trading computer setup.

-If you have a small computer screen, you won’t be able to have too many windows up.
+You can only have a few windows up with a small computer screen.
 That can take away from the tools at your disposal.

-This is the time and sales data on Thinkorswim through .
-You can see time, price and size of each trade placed.
-The green are buy orders and the red are sell orders.
+This is the time and sales data on Thinkorswim.
+You can see the time, price, and size of each trade placed.
+The green are buy orders, and the red are sell orders.